13 Podzol Soils

 Other Podzol Soils.

-13.7 Key to Subgroups of Podzols
+13.7 Key to Subgroups of Podzol Soils

-ZD - DENSIPAN PODZOLS
+ZD - DENSIPAN PODZOL SOILS

 Densipan Podzol Soils have a high density but uncemented pan within the eluvial horizon at shallow depths which severely limits root penetration and water movement.